 The sound of the overwhelmed college student takes many forms.
-Sometimes it’s a high-pitched dog whistle noise that only we, as parents, can hear through their “it’s all good” toss-offs.
+Sometimes it’s a high-pitched dog whistle noise that only we, parents, can hear through their “it’s all good” toss-offs.

 Sometimes it’s a more throaty sobbing through which their words are barely discernible.
 Sometimes it’s total silence.
 Whatever sound comes through, your child’s distress creates yet another parenting puzzle: what do I do for my overwhelmed student?

-What do you do when your student is overwhelmed?
+What parents can do when their student is overwhelmed

 Similarly, when we stretch ourselves emotionally and intellectually, as happens in college, we feel the burn.
 But because college is a Whole New Context, it’s difficult to gauge what the range of “burn” should be.

 “Stanford, I Screwed Up”

-After coaching thousands of students at Stanford University over the past 18 years, I can safely say there are (at least) three things parents can do when their student is overwhelmed.
+After coaching thousands of students at Stanford University from 2001 to 2020, I can safely say there are (at least) three things parents can do when their student is overwhelmed.

 Once their tears and the full measure of anxiety have been vented, and they’ve said they’d like some help, here are the three things you can tell them.
 And if they don’t generally think your ideas are worth much because they’re coming from you, tell them it was in an article written by an expert on the subject.